Rostock University of Music and Theatre: History

 In 1947, a University of Music, Theatre and Dance was inaugurated in Rostock under the direction of the composer Rudolf Wagner-Régeny.
 In 1978, it became a branch of the Hans Eisler University of Music in Berlin and was directed by Professor Karl-Heinz Will up until 1990.

-After the political revolution of 1989, this branch was incorporated into the university as the department of musical science.
+After the political revolution of 1989, this branch was incorporated into the University of Rostock as the department of musical science.

-The Drama College (Rostocker Schauspielschule) was founded in 1968 as the state drama school in Rostock, which in the 80s was turned into a branch of the "Ernst Busch" Academy of Dramatic Art in Berlin.
+The Rostock College of Drama (Staatliche Schauspielschule Rostock) was founded in 1968 as the state drama school in Rostock, which in the 80s was turned into a branch of the "Ernst Busch" Academy of Dramatic Art in Berlin.
 By the turn of 1990/91, the college became the Academy of Dramatic Art of Mecklenburg-Vorpommern, a German federal state, and was temporarily continued as the drama department of the University of Rostock.

-The University of Music and Theatre in Rostock was legally established by the government of Mecklenburg-West Pomerania on January 1, 1994.
+The University of Music and Drama in Rostock was legally established by the government of Mecklenburg-West Pomerania on January 1, 1994.
 The founding rector was Professor Wilfrid Jochims from the University of Music in Cologne.
-Today, the Rostock University of Music and Theatre is a favourite choice among students throughout Europe.
-Since June 2004, Prof. Christfried Göckeritz has been the rector of the University.
+Today, the Rostock University of Music and Drama is a favourite choice among students throughout Europe.
+The previous rectors at hmt Rostock were Professor Wilfrid Jochims (01.01.1994 - 30.09.2001), Professor Dr Hartmut Möller (01.10.2001 - 31.05.2004), Professor Christfried Göckeritz (01.10.2004-30.
+09.2012), Professor Dr Susanne Winnacker (01.10.2012 - 31.10.2019), Professor Dr Oliver Krämer (Acting Rector 01.11.2019 - 31.08.2020) and Professor Dr Reinhard Schäfertöns (01.09.2020 - 31.03.2023).
+Professor Dr Dr Benjamin Lang has been the Rector of hmt Rostock since April 2023.

 The first accommodation was in a former school at Bussebart and at the Ulmenstraße, which soon revealed to be very small for the increasing number of students.
 Since its move in 2001 into the beautifully restored Katharinenstift, made by architect Jons Reimann, the University of Music and Theatre has become a noticed venue for concerts, plays and events.
 Students and lecturers of the University stage over 300 performances every year for the Rostock public.

 The actor, painter and writer Armin Mueller-Stahl is since 2009 part of the direction of this University.